Celisuis/TSMCSharp/README.md

 - AppData\Roaming\AppName\Region\Realm\Auction Data.json

 respectively.

+DownloadType is an optional enum property that allows you to choose whether to download the Auction Data as a JArray(Standard) or parse it into a JObject.
+The Default Settings for this is Array.

 ## Build
 Open the Solution in VS Studio and Build.
 Pre-Built DLL Files are located in the bin\debug folder currently.